Why the Gut Microbiome is crucial for your Mental Health

 The treatment of gut bugs involves either the use of prebiotics and/or probiotics.
 Prebiotic mean a change in diet with high fiber food or supplements.
 Probiotics contain live bacteria and can be in the form of food, or the bugs can be freeze-dried and administered in tablet form.
 Many studies have reported successes with such approaches to treatment.

-Kefir Grains and Kefir.
+Kefir and Kefir Grains.
 Kefir grains are living cultures of bacteria complexed with a polysaccharide-kefiran.
 Kefir grains are not actual grains, such as wheat.
 Kefir is very easy to make at home, once you have a starter culture of kefir grains.

 Yang et al, in a metanalysis reviewed the role of gut bug treatment in the management of anxiety.
 Anxiety may affect as many as a third of people in their lifetime.
 They report that 11 of 21 studies confirm the positive effects of treatment of gut bugs for anxiety.
 The studies where dietary adjustment, or prebiotics was the main approach were more successful than the studies using probiotic supplements.